 3 Stir in noodles & continue cooking for another 2 minutes.

 4 Stir in chicken & cook for 7 minutes, stirring occasionally, till noodles are al dente.
 Lower heat to medium during the 7 minutes, if needed.

 5 Remove from heat, leave partially covered & let cool 10 minutes.

-6 Pour soup into a bowl & serve.
+6 Pour soup into a bowl & serve with or without garnishes.
 Best if eaten right away while still hot.

 Tips & Suggestions

 1 These noodles can be found in most supermarkets alongside other Kosher foods.
 You can, of course, use any type of noodles you like... adjusting the cooking time for the noodles if need be.

 2 You can eliminate the noodles & replace them with 3/4 cup of another vegetable, such as fresh large bite-sized broccoli florets or other vegetable(s) of your choice.
 Broccoli takes about the same time to cook as the noodles, so add them at the point you would've added the noodles.
 Other vegetables will take more or less time to cook, so you'll have to figure out at what point to add them.